Bob Learn Jr.: Bowling career

 Learn's fifth and final PBA Tour title came in 2001 at the Dydo Japan Cup.
 He also has ten career runner-up finishes on the PBA Tour, and has earned over $1 million in PBA events.

-Originally from Erie, Pennsylvania, Learn now resides in Spring Hill, Tennessee.
-He joined the PBA Senior Tour (renamed the PBA50 Tour) in 2012, and has three titles on that Tour to date.
-He also has 25 PBA Regional Tour titles and three PBA50 Regional Tour titles.
+He joined the PBA Senior Tour (renamed the PBA50 Tour) in 2012, and has three titles on that tour to date.
+He also has 25 PBA Regional Tour titles and four PBA50 Regional Tour titles.